tms4517/SV-Coding-Practices/prs/slideset/Git_4x45m/040_NordicSetup.md

 - You've used SemVer constraint solvers before - in package managers like `apt` (Debian), `rpm` (RHEL/CentOS), `cargo` (Rust), `pip` (Python).
   - **Compliance with SemVer is essential!**
-- Use NoRRIS to avoid the difficult and error-prone process of writing XML.
+- Use NoRRIS to avoid the error-prone process of writing XML.
 - YAML (`abc/requirements.yaml`) as input, XML (`abc/YourIp.xml`) as output.
 - YAML should be hand-written.
 - XML is used by dogit to specify dependencies.